For more information about formats, visit our ordering page.

 Xu Wenli and the China Democracy Party

-Using multiple sources, students examine the basics of the conflict across the Taiwan Strait.
+Using multiple sources—such as news articles, public opinion data, leaders' statements, and political cartoons—students examine the basics of the conflict across the Taiwan Strait.

 U.S. and Chinese Perspectives

-Using multiple sources, students evaluate language for tone to gain a better understanding of different perspectives on U.S.-Chinese relations.
+Students assess a 2015 joint speech by Presidents Obama and Xi.
+They evaluate language for tone to gain a better understanding of different perspectives on U.S.-China relations.

 Tracking China's Future